 Only the events listed in the link above are used in this dataset (every UFC main event and Fight Night).

-An ELO system is zero-sum, meaning that the winner of a match will gain the same number of points as the loser will lose.
+The winner of a match will gain the same number of points as the loser will lose.
 The amount of points won and lost in a match is calculated based on the likelihood of victory or defeat.

 Only fighters with 3 or more matches in a division will be ranked in that division.
 A fighter's rating will carry over across weight classes.
-This means that each fighter has only a single rating, which is affected by all matches across weight classes.
+This means that each fighter has a single rating, which is affected by all matches across weight classes.

 1. Limited Dataset